-8.3.4 Declaring the institution ineligible for consideration under any of the special assistance programmes like CPE (College with potential for
+8.3.4 Declaring the institution ineligible for consideration under any of the special assistance programmes like CPE (College with potential for Excellence), UPE (University with Potential for Excellence) CPEPA (Centre with Potential for Excellence in a Particular Area), etc.

-Excellence) CPEPA (Centre with Potential for Excellence in a Particular Area), etc. 8.3.5Declaring that the institution does not have the minimum academic standards and warning the potential candidates for admission accordingly through public notice and posting on the UGC Website.
+8.3.5Declaring that the institution does not have the minimum academic standards and warning the potential candidates for admission accordingly through public notice and posting on the UGC Website.